-AQA GCSE Biology, AQA GCSE Chemistry and GCSE Physics
+AQA GCSE Biology, AQA GCSE Chemistry and GCSE Physics or the Combined Science GCSE.

-As Pupils have started the GCSE course in year 9.
-In year 10 students will sit their Biology GCSE exam, and in year 11 will then focus on Chemistry and Physics.
+Students begin the course in year 9.
+In year 10 students will sit their Biology GCSE Mock exam, and in year 11 will then focus on Chemistry and Physics while maintaining their Biology knowledge.
+Or pupils will transition to the Combined pathway where they will complete the Combined GCSE Exams, exams cover all three scientific disciplines.